Azam Ali, An Ahmadi Moslem

 Ch Iqbal Ahmad (formerly a Brigadier in Pakistan Army) attended the Friday Prayer in Willingboro Mosque where that day I gave the sermon.
 We met after prayers nearly thirty-five years since we had last met.
 He had met my father as a relative for years from 1945 to 1980 and heard his public speeches and private talks.
 He said hearing me in Willingboro so many decades later refreshed his recollections and impressions of my father how he talked and spoke in public.

-Between 1995 and 2003 and in the USA, I keep hearing the echoes of brilliant impressions and recollections about my father from the likes of many Attorneys in Lahore, a Station Master in Lyallpore, holiday makers in Washington DC, congregation members in Wilmington, NJ, an Attorney in Lyallpore, vendor in Lahore, and several Ahmadi dignitaries including at least three National Amirs in the USA.
+Between 1995 and 2003 and in the USA, I kept hearing the echoes of brilliant impressions and recollections about my father from the likes of many Attorneys in Lahore, a Station Master in Lyallpur, holiday makers in Washington DC, congregation members in Wilmington, NJ, an Attorney in Lyallpur, vendor in Lahore, and several Ahmadi dignitaries including at least three National Amirs in the USA.

 It is an understatement to say that I am mighty grateful to the Almighty God that He gave me life as a son of such a wonderful father.